Measuring the giant radio galaxy length distribution with the LoTSS: Framework derivations and details

 Alternative approximation formulae, which use $\Upsilon_\mathrm{p} \coloneqq \frac{V}{L_\mathrm{p}^3}$, are

 and

 where

-is the median of the cubed projected proper length for GRGs.
+is the median of the cubed projected proper length for giants.
 An advantage of these latter expressions is that there are more data available to estimate $\mathbb{E}[\Upsilon_\mathrm{p}]$ than there are to estimate $\mathbb{E}[\Upsilon]$.